Getting started with analogue photography

 - Battery compartment – If the camera has electronics, check for corrosion and ensure it powers on.

-Many cameras, especially mechanical ones, can function without batteries, but some require power for light meters or shutters.
+Many cameras, especially mechanical ones, can function without batteries, but some require power for light meters or shutters to function correctly.